2026 LEGISLATIVE POLICY AGENDA

 HOUSING

-- Ongoing funding and strategies to address Summit County’s affordable housing crisis
+- Ongoing funding and strategies to address Summit County’s affordable housing crisis.

 - Public/private partnerships to address housing diversity and affordability issues.